Chapter 7: The Thread Never Broke

 Galatians 2:11–14

-Did the Spirit fail when Peter erred?
-Did the gates of hell prevail when the lead apostle compromised on table fellowship?
-Paul didn't think so.
+The Spirit did not fail when Peter erred.
+The gates of hell did not prevail when the lead apostle compromised on table fellowship.
+Paul didn’t think so.
 He corrected Peter.
 The church survived the correction.

 Consider the medieval church.
 It sold indulgences, claiming money could release souls from purgatory.
-It launched Crusades in Christ's name.
+It launched Crusades in Christ’s name.
 It burned dissenters at the stake.
 It tortured confessions from the accused.
-Was all of that Spirit-guided because the institutional church did it?
+None of that was Spirit-guided simply because the institutional church did it.

-Every Protestant denomination exists because someone concluded the visible church had erred and needed reformation.
-Luther, Calvin, Zwingli, Wesley--all believed the institutional church had departed from Scripture on significant matters.
-Were they wrong to challenge church tradition with biblical authority?
+Every Protestant denomination exists because someone concluded that the visible church had erred and needed reformation.
+Luther, Calvin, Zwingli, and Wesley all believed the institutional church had departed from Scripture on significant matters.
+They were right to challenge church tradition with biblical authority.

 The promise wasn’t that the visible institution would never err.
 The promise was that the gates of hell would not prevail: a faithful remnant would always survive.
 And they did: they survived through persecution, underground worship, and scattered families keeping the commandments when the visible church had abandoned them.